tektutor/terraform-may-2025/README.md

 <pre>
 - Always use your personal email-id for a test registrations ( don't use your BOFA id )
 - Copy/Paste is disabled as per your Bank policy
+- For any lab issues, please feel free to reach out to "RPS Consulting PVT Ltd" user in the WebEx chat.
+In case, the problem isn't resolved for longer time do let me know
 </pre>

 ## Pre-test